Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Introduction and Goals

 GPT2 is a chromosomal gene that encodes glutamic pyruvate transaminase 2.
 This protein is expressed in the mitochondria of humans and is used to convert alanine to glutatamate.
 GPT2 also has a sister gene GPT which is expressed in the cytoplasm.
 These proteins are sometimes referred to as alanine aminotransferase in reference to the reverse reaction.
+Loss of function of this protein has recently been linked to developmental encephalopathy.

 For my project, my goal would be to construct a phylogeny of the genes from a number of species and track whether the genes that are cytoplasmic and mitochondrial form seperate clades.
 This could be used to answer the question as to whether the localizations developed independently or were present in a most recent common ancestor.

 I propose the following methods.
 First, I will reconstruct the tree using GPT2 and GPT data seperately.
 I will also reconstruct the tree using a combined sequence.
 This method of tree reconstruction will be similar to the process outlined in Cartwright et al 2008.
 I also think that it would be interesting to perform a similar analyis using protein sequence data as opposed to the genes.
 This kind of analysis is discussed in Rokas 2011.

-I plan to use sequence data from NCBI and Homologene.
+I plan to use sequence data from NCBI and Homologene (NCBI Handbook).
 I will also use Homologene in order to identify the homologs of GPT and GPT2.
 The use of Homologene in constructing phylogenies is discussed in Altenhoff et al (2009).
 I also plan on using gene databases and literature searches to determine the expression location of the proteins.

 ## Methods